Amenability, Reiter's condition and Liouville property: Semigroupoids

-Let $M^+(X)$ be the cone of positive measures in $M(X)$.
-Then, by \cite[Chapter~II, Theorem~6.2]{para}, $M^+(X)$ is separable and metrizable in the w*-topology if $X$ is a separable metric space.

-We recall that a topological space $Y$ is a {\it Polish space} if it is homeomorphic to a complete metrizable space.
+We recall that a topological space $Y$ is a {\it Polish space} if it is homeomorphic to a complete separable metric space.
 A subset of $Y$ is called {\it analytic} if it is of form $f(Z)$ for some continuous function $f$ from a Polish space $Z$ to $Y$.
 Every Borel set in a Polish space is analytic.

 In the sequel, by an {\it analytic} Borel space, we mean a measurable space $( \mathcal{G}, \mathcal{B})$ which is isomorphic to an analytic set in a Polish space with the relative Borel structure.
 The sets in the $\sigma$-algebra $\mathcal{B}$ are called the {\it Borel sets} in $\mathcal{G}$.
 The $\sigma$-algebra $\mathcal{B}$ is often not written explicitly for an analytic Borel space $\mathcal{G}$.
 We refer to \cite{av} for the basic properties of analytic Borel spaces.